appliedblockchain/silent-data-rollup-providers/packages/viem/README.md

   type CallParameters,
   publicActions,
 } from 'viem'
-import { transport } from '@appliedblockchain/silentdatarollup-viem'
+import { sdTransport } from '@appliedblockchain/silentdatarollup-viem'

 // For transaction signing and sending, create an account from the private key const account = privateKeyToAccount(providerConfig.privateKey as `0x${string}`)